easydns/chapps/README.md

 emails which have been deferred and then redelivered on the required schedule are counted in a tally per-client (by source IP address).
 When that tally reaches 10, further emails with matching source IPs are whitelisted.
-There is at present no way to adjust that threshhold.
+This threshhold may be adjusted in the `GreylistingPolicy` config, as `whitelist_threshold`.

 Please note that in the context of comprehensive inbound email filtering, SPF and greylisting have an interesting relationship which